The Jim Henson Hour: Format

 Other shows like "Secrets of the Muppets" went behind the scenes at Henson studios, showing how the Muppets are built and operated.

 Ordinarily, however, the hour was split into two thirty-minute segments.
 These shows would always start with a modernized variation of The Muppet Show, titled MuppeTelevision.
-That would often lead into more serious and sometimes darker content, such as a rerun of The StoryTeller.
+That would often lead into more serious and sometimes darker content, such as a rerun of The Storyteller.
 Occasionally, a light-hearted story or more Muppet situations would close out the hour in the second half.

 The first episode produced —Sesame Street… 20 Years & Still Counting— was aired as a stand-alone special.
 Henson's series officially premiered a week later.

 MuppeTelevision

 MuppeTelevision regularly occupied the first half of The Jim Henson Hour.
 It was an updated version of the classic series The Muppet Show, the new twist being that the Muppets were now running an entire cable television network rather than a single variety show.
 The Muppets broadcast their network's programming from a unique control room called "Muppet Central".
-Regulars included previous characters Kermit the Frog, Gonzo and Link Hogthrob in addition to new characters Digit, Leon the Lizard, Lindbergh the Kiwi, Vicki, Clifford, Jacques Roach, and a computer-generated Muppet named Waldo C. Graphic.
+Regulars included previous characters Kermit the Frog, Gonzo, and Link Hogthrob in addition to new characters Digit, Leon the Lizard, Lindbergh the Kiwi, Vicki, Clifford, Jacques Roach, and a computer-generated Muppet named Waldo C. Graphic, who was created through a collaboration between Jim Henson's Creature Shop and Pacific Data Images.
 Also appearing as a series regular was Bean Bunny, who had previously starred in the television special The Tale of the Bunny Picnic (1986).
 After The Jim Henson Hour ended, Waldo would go on to have a main role in the theme park film Muppet*Vision 3D (1991), and Clifford and Bean Bunny would continue to make appearances in various Muppet productions.

-Muppet performer Frank Oz's characters Fozzie Bear and Miss Piggy appeared intermittently, due to scheduling conflicts with Oz's directing career.
-Miss Piggy received her own thirty-minute special in one show, called Miss Piggy's Hollywood, in which she and Gonzo tried to interview unwilling celebrities.
+Muppet characters Fozzie Bear and Miss Piggy appeared intermittently on the series, due to scheduling conflicts with performer Frank Oz's directing career.
+Miss Piggy received her own thirty-minute special for one episode, in Miss Piggy's Hollywood she and Gonzo attempt to interview unwilling celebrities.

 The house band for MuppeTelevision was called Solid Foam, taking the place of the Electric Mayhem band that had appeared in most previous Muppet projects.
 The band members included, Digit on keyboard, Flash on saxophone and vocals, Clifford on bass guitar and vocals, Beard on guitar and vocals and an unnamed female drummer.

 Electric Mayhem regulars Zoot and Animal eventually made appearances with Solid Foam in the episode "Food."
 Dr. Teeth also appeared in the background of a few of Solid Foam's music videos.

-MuppeTelevision would get interrupted on some occasions by an illegal TV station called Gorilla Television run by Ubu the Gorilla, Chip, and Zondra.
+MuppeTelevision would get interrupted on some occasions by an illegal TV station called Gorilla Television run by new characters Ubu, Chip, and Zondra.
+After The Jim Henson Hour ended, Chip would go on to make minor appearances in various Muppet productions.

-As with The Muppet Show, every episode had a celebrity guest star.
-Louie Anderson, Ted Danson, Smokey Robinson, Buster Poindexter, and k.d. lang were among those who got a chance to appear in the show's run.
+As with The Muppet Show formula, every episode had a celebrity guest star: Louie Anderson, Ted Danson, Smokey Robinson, Buster Poindexter, and k.d. lang appeared on the series.